There are various opportunities for joining CIJ, ranging from internships and fellowships to affiliation as associated experts.

 We also encourage interns with specialized interests such as graphic design, multimedia, digital storytelling, etc.

-Interns are not financially remunerated by CIJ.
-The costs associated with the internship must be borne by the nominating institution, related institution or government, which may provide the required financial assistance; or by the intern themselves.
+Interns are not financially remunerated by CIJ but receive a small stipend to partially cover expenses incurred by the internship.
+The remaining costs associated with the internship must be borne by the nominating institution, related institution or government, which may provide the required financial assistance; or by the intern themselves.
 Interns must have a valid medical insurance for the duration of their internship.
 It must include adequate coverage in the event of an injury or illness during the internship.

 To apply, please send a resume and a statement of purpose to [email protected] with the subject: Internship